 - Sunken ship discovered between Florida and Cuba, the Buen Jesus y Nuestra Senora del Rosario.
-Wonderful set of images in a Daily Mail article from April 2013.
+A set of images in a Daily Mail article from April 2013.

 - This website allows you to search for specific ships by name: http://www.shipindex.org/

 Maps represent another entry point for studying the virtual shrinking of the globe with the trans-Atlantic encounters and expanding European imperialism.
-Take a look at our Age of Exploration (granted, a euphemism for imperialism) map collection with interesting annotations by Dr. James Walker.
+The Mapas Project (ed.
+Stephanie Wood) includes some maps, although the word “mapas” in later New Spain also referred to any number of pictorial manuscripts (including many authored by indigenous painters).
+Please also take a look at our Age of Exploration (granted, a euphemism for imperialism) map collection with interesting annotations by Dr. James Walker.
 The Library of Congress offers a site with maps and manuscripts that you can use in teaching called, “Encounters in America,” with quite a bit of attention to Spanish America, including indigenous-authored pictorials.

 Dances recalling the theme of the Spanish conquest of Mexico are known in many Mesoamerican communities still today.
 They were introduced by evangelizers in the Spanish colonial era as a way, perhaps, of solidifying a narrative of political defeat and Christian victory.
 But indigenous dancers could also infuse new meaning into the dances, as well as perpetuate pre-Columbian practices within the guise of acceptable Christian activity.

 In the collection of true, danced masks from across Mexico that is held in the Ragatz home in Azcapotzalco, Mexico City, we see many masks from the dances of the conquest, among other dances.
-Below, we see an Aztec warrior with a feathered headdress facing off (literally) with a white-skinned Spaniard, with long, fair hair and rosy cheeks.
+Below, an Aztec warrior with a feathered headdress faces off (literally) with a white-skinned Spaniard, with long, fair hair and rosy cheeks.